 The path expressions from the BNF formatting task shown above are quite complicated-expressions of such complexity rarely appear in document-oriented stylesheets and their occurrences seem to indicate processing of the islands of structured data embedded inside documents.
-Even though we believe that the XPATH fragment needed for handling structured data is more complicated and difficult to master than regular patterns, it can be learned.
-The major difficulty for someone trying to understand how BNF formatting works in the XSLT stylesheet comes from the fact that processing of a contiguous piece of data has to be distributed across several non-contiguous pieces of code, connections between which are only loosely indicated.
+The XPATH fragment needed for handling structured data is more complicated and difficult to master, we believe, than regular patterns, but it can be learned.
+But even knowing this fragment, the major difficulty for someone trying to understand how BNF formatting works in the XSLT stylesheet comes from the fact that processing of a contiguous piece of data has to be distributed across several non-contiguous pieces of code, connections between which are only loosely indicated.
 By contrast, the ability of XTATIC's match statement to keep together inspection and transformation of a piece of data constituting a logical unit allowed us to write processing methods (Figure 5) whose responsibilities can be clearly specified in terms of their input-output behavior and whose code explicitly indicates dependencies as method calls.